VerdommeMan/OT-AM/docs/mkdocs/docs/settings.md

 !!! note "\[READ/WRITE\]"

 ### Settings.Heartbeat {==:Number==}
-It represents the amount times it calls the coreLoop per second, reduce this number to drastically lower the impact it has on performance but it will make the events less responsive has no minimum but max is 60 (you can try setting it higher but it wont make it go faster).
+It represents the amount times it calls the coreLoop per second, reduce this number to drastically lower the impact it has on performance but it will make the events less responsive has no minimum but max is 60 (you can try setting it higher but it won’t make it go faster).

 ### Settings.FolderName {==:String==}
 You can change this if you already have folder in that name inside the workspace which is only theoretically speaking possible.
 This folder is created when the `switchMakeAreasVisible` feature is on, the visual Areas are stored in this folder.